brookpatten/ToXlsx/README.md

 # ToXlsx
-Extension methods to convert IList&lt;T> to Excel files using EPPlus
+Extension methods to easily & fluently convert IList&lt;T> to Excel files using EPPlus

 A Minimum Usage
 ```